Croatia road trip tips. Here is the perfect itinerary when driving from Dubrovnik to Zagreb and the must-see stops In between.

-This diversity – coupled with the country’s limited rail network – makes Croatia an excellent destination for a road trip.
-If you’re keen to explore as much of this stunning country as possible, read on to find out how we planned and completed our own grand tour.
+This diversity, coupled with the country’s limited rail network, makes Croatia an excellent road trip destination.
+If you’re keen to explore as much of this stunning country as possible, read on to find out how we planned and completed our own grand Croatia road trip.

 Despite only being about a quarter of the size of the UK, Croatia has an extremely varied climate.
-Coastal Dalmatia and Istria enjoy warm summers and mild winters, whereas Central Croatia and Slavonia experience far greater extremes of temperature.
+Coastal Dalmatia and Istria enjoy warm summers and mild winters, whereas Central Croatia and Slavonia experience far greater temperature extremes.

-Take advantage of the shoulder months; June and September will be a little cooler and considerably less busy, plus a fair bit cheaper.
-We visited in late-May, and the weather on the coast was perfect – although outside of the main tourist areas, we found some bars and restaurants were closed, and on the few occasions when we stayed in hotels rather than apartments, there were just a handful of other guests.
+Take advantage of the shoulder months.
+June and September will be a little cooler and considerably less busy, plus a fair bit cheaper.
+We visited in late May, and the weather on the coast was perfect.
+However, outside of the main tourist areas, we found some bars and restaurants were closed, and on the few occasions when we stayed in hotels rather than apartments, there were just a handful of other guests.

 While undoubtedly beautiful at the height of summer, Istria really comes into its own in spring and autumn when the main tourist crush has abated.